What to Do After an Accident with an Uninsured Driver

 Accidents with Hit-and-Run Drivers

 Victims of hit-and-run accidents, where an at-fault driver flees the scene of a crash, may also be able to file a claim under their own uninsured motorist coverage.
 Insurance companies often require proof that an accident occurred, which may be difficult.
 Taking the same steps as above can back up your claim.
 In addition, talking to any witnesses and getting their contact information could save your hit-and-run accident claim from being denied.
+If you or someone else witnessed a car accident, it’s important to follow these steps.

 Speak to a Car Accident Attorney